Hosdurg taluk

 Hosdurg is one of four taluks that constitute the Kasaragod District, Kerala.
 Others are Kasaragod, Manjeshwaram and Vellarikundu taluks.
 In the north, it borders Kasaragod taluk; in south, the Kannur District; in the east, Vellarikundu taluk; and in the west, the Arabian Sea.
 With an area of 900.3 km^{2} (90030 hectares), it was the smaller of the two taluks.
 Then Hosdurg bifurcated into Vellarikund and Hosdurg taluks in 2013 for ease of administration.
 Kanhangad and Nileshwaram are the municipalities within the taluk.
 Hosdurg (after which the taluk is named) is a kilometer south of Kanhangad town, the latter being the taluk headquarters.
-Other major settlements include Trikarpur, Cheruvathur and Udma.
+Other major settlements include Thrikaripur, Cheruvathur and Udma.
 Bekal Fort tourism is situated in the taluk.